 The Frog Book

-This blog started last year when a member of an adult autistic social club voiced her concerns about what she called “the frog book” which was used in her autism diagnosis.
-When I say voices her concerns, it was more of a rant.
-I’d already seen this be mentioned on Twitter, someone complaining the book was called Tuesday and they got the test on a Wednesday.
+This blog started last year when “the frog book” was frequently mentioned on Twitter, someone complaining the book was called Tuesday and they got the test on a Wednesday.

 Now I have no qualifications in psychology, but I am a bit of a maths whizz, so I thought I’d look at this.
 The book Tuesday by David Wiesner is a graphic novel with no words apart from Dates and times.
 What the International Journal of Speech-Language Pathology have to say about it can be found at https://www.tandfonline.com/doi/abs/10.3109/17549507.2014.977348?src=recsys&journalCode=iasl20